Skip to content

 The remaining 80 percent of all of the above are mundane and can not produce valuable outcomes.

-Overconsumption of anything is bad, including sugar.
+Overeating of anything is bad, including sugar and fat.

-Overconsumption is against the principle of reselection.
+Overeating is against the principle of conscious choice.

-Let’s start by using one spoon of sugar instead of two spoons in our morning tea or coffee.
+Start the day by using one spoon of sugar instead of two spoons in our morning tea or coffee.

-Let’s consume coffee or tea only two times in a day instead of four times.
+Consume coffee or tea only two times in a day instead of four times.

-We are likely to challenge anything new.
+We are hesitant to challenge anything new.

-We are afraid of reselection.
+We are afraid of change.

 If we have any new information coming in our mind, we have to trust it but we always have to verify it.